 6.26.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.26 applies to Ada.
-Ada allows the usual sources of dead code as described in subclause 6.26 of ISO/IEC 24772-1 and [22] that are common to most conventional programming languages.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.26 applies to Ada.
+Ada allows the usual sources of dead code as described in ISO/IEC 24772-1:2024 6.26 and [22] that are common to most conventional programming languages.

 In some cases, pragmas such as Restrictions, Suppress, or Discard_Names can be used to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example: